 |Qualification||Level 1 Entry||Advanced Entry to Level 2|

-MEng: ABB at A-Level including mathematics and physics
+MEng: ABB at A-Level including mathematics.
+Physics is recommended

-MEng: 32 points at Higher Level grades 6, 5, 5 to include mathematics and physics.
+MEng: 32 points at Higher Level grades 6, 5, 5 to include mathematics.
+Physics is recommended.

 A combination of IB Certificate plus other qualifications, such as A-Levels, Advanced Placement Tests or the International Baccalaureate Career-related Programme (IBCP), will also be considered.